 I cut it in half so you can see the inside.
 You can see it has some bubbles, which is normal due to the rapid high heat of the microwave oven.

-Step 5: Allow the cupcakes to cool while you mix up the frosting.
-Grab this Gluten Free Frosting Recipe, it also has fun color and flavor options!
-If you feel like a new flavor, try making my Gluten Free Lemon Mug Cake in gluten free cones!
+Step 5: Allow the cupcakes to cool while mixing the frosting.
+Grab this Gluten Free Frosting Recipe; it also has fun color and flavor options!
+If you like a new flavor, try making my Gluten Free Lemon Mug Cake in gluten free cones!

 These cone cupcakes will not keep fresh for more than a day.
-The cake itself will keep, but the moisture from the cupcakes will make the cones soft over a few hours.
+The cake itself will keep, but the cupcake moisture will make the cones soft over a few hours.

 I have not tested if you can freeze these cone cupcakes, but I suspect that you can not due to the cone breaking down from the moisture of the cupcakes.
 Freezing will just add more moisture.